bshra7/LAB-2/README.md

 Assignment:

--to choose a small website and create an asset inventory using that website, by exploring all elements in the websiet, such as images, text, and much more then putting them into an excel sheet with all elements recorded.
+- to choose a small website and create an asset inventory using that website, by exploring all elements in the websiet, such as images, text, and much more then putting them into an excel sheet with all elements recorded.